-1309 Issue of Patent [R-24]
+1309 Issue of Patent [R-48]

-The files of allowed cases (not patented files) are kept in the Issue and Gazette Branch, arranged in the serial number order.
-When the Issue fee is paid within the time allowed by law, the file is given a patent number and date.
-The file then goes to the Assignment Branch for examination as to assignments after which it is sent to the Government Printing Office for printing of the specification.
-A bond paper copy of the drawing and specification is ribboned and sealed in the Issue and Gazette Branch and finally signed.
+The files of allowed cases (not patented files) are kept in the Patent Issue Division, arranged in the batch number order.
+When the Issue fee is paid within the time allowed by law, the file is given a patent number and date, after which it is sent for printing of the specification.
+A bond paper copy of the drawing and specification is ribboned and sealed in the Patent Issue Division and finally signed.